 The energy transition is taking advantage of the digital revolution brought about by the IoT in particular to put disruptive innovative technologies at the service of smart energy.
 Indeed, digital technologies are essential to shape the energy and ecological transition.

-The development of innovative services for the management of building consumption in the city makes it possible to learn every day about consumer behaviour and usage and to improve the quality of life of the population.
+The development of innovative services for the management of building consumption in the city makes it possible to learn every day about consumer behaviour and usage and to improve energy efficiency through smart energy.

 What are the peaks and troughs of consumption?
 Should the heating level be lowered or raised at certain times?
 If so, which ones?
 By being at the heart of a smart grid, the IoT makes it possible to track this information.